Pacifica Spindrift Players Executive Board Bylaws

 6. May appoint assistants as necessary with approval of the Board of Directors.

-6. Vice President: Grants and Sponsorship
+6. Vice President: Grants

 • Identifying grant opportunities, maintaining a calendar of deadlines, and applying for grants to hit fundraising goals.